This study is more proof of the terrible things women deal with in politics

 One thing we’ve witnessed firsthand during this painful election cycle is that sexism is rampant in politics.
 However, the issue extends far beyond the showdown in America between Democratic and Republican presidential candidates Hillary Clinton and Donald Trump — a new study shows that a startling number of female politicians all over the world face threats of rape and violence.

-Although there’s more than one reason women are underrepresented in politics, a recent report from the Inter-Parliamentary Union shows that violence and harassment may be a deciding factor when women choose to stay away from careers in the political field.
+Although there’s more than one reason women are underrepresented in politics, a recent report from the Inter-Parliamentary Union shows that violence and harassment may be a deciding factor when women choose to stay away from careers in the political field. false

 Psychological abuse is also at play.
 Eighty percent of respondents described being subjected to “hostile behavior that causes fear or psychological harm.”
 The female politicians in the study also reported sexual harassment on a number of levels.
 An MP in Africa stated that her female colleague had paid a high price after rejecting the sexual advances of a male colleague — after the rejection, he refused to give her the floor in parliament again.